Priyanka-S-2431/MATLAB_Simulink_Circuits/README.md

 This repository is part of my learning journey and engineering portfolio in MATLAB and Simulink.
 - MATLAB implementation for analytical solution
 - Simulink model for simulation and visualization
+- PDF Formats of both MATLAB and Simulink projects